freeverseio/LAOS-roadmap/README.md

 We will develop a **LAOS evolution pallet** and integrate it, first in the EvoChain, and then fuse it into the OwnChain.
 This will allow the creation and evolution of collections.

-- development of the LAOS evolution pallet
-- [EvoChain] & [OwnChain]: integration of LAOS evolution pallet
+- [EvoChain] & [OwnChain] development and stable release of the LAOS evolution pallet

 ### Deliverable 2:
 This deliverable will focus on the development of the necessary services to provide compatibility with the ERC721 standard.
 This will involve introducing the [LAOS ERC721 Universal node](./erc721Capabilities/README.md), which will provide an Ethereum JSON-RPC API.
 As a result, Ethereum wallets such as Metamask, as well as ayn DApp already familiarized with EVM-compatible blockchains, will be able to interact with LAOS Assets.